 - The same laws that apply to screening of employees apply to freelancers.
 Just because you employ casual labor, doesn’t mean that your knowledge of the law should be casual too!
 Make sure you apply the same rigor you would when processing a new hire.

 - Be mindful of their time.

-- An applicant who has a job offer contingent on their background screen may be willing to jump through every hoop and wait to hear back.
+- An candidate who has a job offer contingent on their background screen may be willing to jump through every hoop and wait to hear back.
 A talented freelancer, however, has many options to find work, and won’t hang on forever.
 Be expedient, fair, and transparent to attract the best flexible workforce talent.

 Flexible work forces are in demand and growing.
-Keep your company safe by background screening, and following the law when you do!
+Keep your company safe by background screening and following the law when you do!